ParserKt/ParserKt/README.md

 }
 ```

-(`sealed class` is just class with determinable subclasses in it's inner name scope)
+(`sealed class` is just class with determinable subclasses, in it's inner name scope)

 This data structure implies, every symbol of `a + b` could be an integer (like `0`, `9`, `16`, ...`IntLiteral(n)`), or other `a + b` (`1 + 2`, `9 + 0`, ...`Plus(left, right)`)